VLADIMIR GUERRERO JR.

 "I don't feel pressure.
 I think it gives me more energy and excitement," Guerrero Jr. noted.
 "My dad's a Hall of Famer and I want to be like him.
 I'm just trying to give my 100 percent and have fun when I go out there, like he did."

-Last season, Guerrero Jr., at age 19, lead the Minor Leagues in hitting (.381), slugging (.636) and OPS (1.120) while reaching Triple-A and establishing his reputation as the top prospect in baseball.
+At age 19, Guerrero Jr. led the Minor Leagues in hitting (.381), slugging (.636) and OPS (1.120) while reaching Triple-A and establishing his reputation as the top prospect in baseball.

 He’ll look to take the lessons of his father to the ballpark everyday and give Canadian baseball fans even more defining moments.